huangzh0707/huangzh0707.github.io/_pages/about.md

 ## Interests
 My research interests broadly lie in the following two streams:
 * Economics of social media manipulation
-* Impact of information technology on financial innovation
+* Role of IT and AI on FinTech Markets

 ## Methodology Toolbox
 * Analytical modeling (Game theory)